 On the other hand, marketers have managed to gain a decent click rate from placing a CTA button in the first fold of the email.

 We suggest that if your email is longer than 2 scrolls, it is a good practice to add another CTA button at the bottom of the email.

-Roughly 34% of emails are opened in mobile devices and with different devices available in the market having different display sizes, it is very important that your emails are rendered flawlessly in all your subscribers’ devices.
-Owing to this most email marketers prefer to have a ‘mobile-first’ approach when having their email designed.
+Roughly 34% of emails are opened in mobile devices and with different devices available in the market having different display sizes.
+It is thus very important that your emails are rendered flawlessly in all your subscribers’ devices.
+Owing to this, most email marketers prefer a ‘mobile-first’ approach when having their email designed.

 - Use preheader text

 - Use minimal body copy

 - Use a clear and easy to click CTA button